Local Taxi Booking and Ridesharing Apps vs. Uber: Market Landscape and Opportunities

 Shark taxi ridesharing in ukraine

-Shark Taxi is a private taxi app for iOS, Android and Web platforms developed and being supported by Agilie.
+Developing a taxi app requires analyzing the potential platform basis for its future seamless operation.
+Agilie crafted Shark Taxi based on mobile app development services, like iOS and Android, as well as implemented the app's relevant web development services.
 Operating since 2013, Shark Taxi constantly expands its presence on Ukraine’s mobile taxi booking/ridesharing market, appearing in more and more cities and metropolitan areas all over the country.

 Uber hasn’t yet stepped on the markets of most developing countries.
 In Ukraine, Uber X has been launched just recently - in July 2016, - and it’s now operating only in the capital, Kyiv.
 For Shark Taxi, which has already established itself in other regions, the hype around Uber X’s launch became a marketing booster that only increased the number of the app’s active users.